KanikaDawar/sys6018-final-project/README.md

 ● Fatality Analysis Reporting System (FARS) is a nationwide census providing public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes.
 This data is critical to understanding the characteristics of the environment, trafficway, vehicles, and persons involved in the crash.
-● We aim to analyze data ranging from 2015-2017 obtained from National Highway Traffic Safety Administration (NHTSA) website to help understand the factors contributing to car crashes and subsequently influence the system to reduce the number of motor vehicle crashes and deaths on our nation's highways.
+<br />● We aim to analyze data ranging from 2015-2017 obtained from National Highway Traffic Safety
+Administration (NHTSA) website to help understand the factors contributing to car crashes and subsequently influence the system to reduce the number of motor vehicle crashes and deaths on our nation's highways.
 The data provides us with details of variables such as no of pax, drunk drivers, vision, speed, etc which play an important role in helping us understand the chances of a fatal accident occurring and what can and should be changed to impact the outcome.
-● External events such as national holidays, dance and music concerts, etc. which have not been explicitly taken into account could potentially have a significant impact and lead to bias in the analysis
+<br />● External events such as national holidays, dance and music concerts, etc. which have not been
+explicitly taken into account could potentially have a significant impact and lead to bias in the analysis

 ### Normative Analysis